df15h-moddable/df15h-unreal/docs/ce/2_create/mod-controller.md

 2. Right-click and create a new `Blueprint Class`.
 3. Name it per convention `SomethingSomething_ModController` (but it could be anything; this is not how it is identified by the loader).

+## Components

+We can add Components to our mod directory ...

+"In order to access certain functions of many blueprints, it's better to attach a component to the blueprint rather than modifying the original asset.
+If anyone else edits the core game asset, the mod load order will simply apply the last-one-in principle, and your functionality may/will be lost.
+For this reason, the mod-controller can add components to blueprints."
+(Modding @ conanexiles)

 ## Reference

 - [Mod Controller Basics](https://www.conanexiles.com/wp-content/wiki/2685370865.html) @ conanexiles.